zmoitier/Asymptotic_metacavity/README.md

 This is the code associated with the article:

-- C. Carvalho and Z. Moitier, _Asymptotics for metamaterial cavities and their effect on scattering_ [[arXiv](https://arxiv.org/abs/2010.07583), [HAL](https://hal.archives-ouvertes.fr/hal-02965993)]
+- C. Carvalho and Z. Moitier, _Scattering resonances in unbounded transmission problems with sign-changing coefficient_, IMA Journal of Applied Mathematics. [[arXiv](https://arxiv.org/abs/2010.07583), [HAL](https://hal.science/hal-02965993), [DOI](https://doi.org/10.1093/imamat/hxad005)]

 ## Requirements

 - Python version:

-  - Tested on Python 3.8;
+  - Tested on Python 3.10;
-  - Should works on Python 3.7 but not tested.
+  - Should work on Python 3.7 but not tested.

 - Require the following libraries: